 Some reads will contain adaptor sequences after sequencing, usually at the end of the read.
 This is usually because of short sample DNA fragments, which result in the polymerase reading into the adaptor region.
 Occasionally this can also happen because of mis-priming.
-It is important to remove or trim sequences containing these sequences as they are not part of the data you are interested in and can prevent reads from aligning or being correctly assembled.
+It is important to remove or trim sequences containing these reads as the adaptor sequences can prevent reads mapping to a reference sequence and will adversely affect de-novo assembly

+Part 2:

-Part 2: Short read genomics: Remapping
+Short read genomics: remapping